* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze calzone?

-To freeze leftover calzone, let it calzone come to room temperature.
-Then wrap individual serving-sized pieces tightly in plastic wrap and place them in a zip-top freezer bag.
-Squeeze the extra air out of the bag before putting it in the freezer.
-The calzone will last for up to 6 months.
+Leftover calzone freezes really well.
+First, let the calzone come to room temperature.
+Then wrap individual serving-sized pieces tightly in plastic wrap and place them in a freezer bag.
+Squeeze the extra air out of the bag before putting it in the freezer for up to 6 months.

 You’re about to discover the best way to reheat leftover calzone, so it's as close to freshly made as possible.